-Indirect development loan is allocated by SNCI via one of the local authorized banks
+Indirect development loan is granted by SNCI via local authorized banks

-Indirect development loans can be granted to companies realizing projects concerning business creation, innovation, expansion, replacement or transfer, and having substantial impact on national economic development.
+Indirect development loans can be granted to companies realizing projects concerning business creation, innovation, expansion, replacement or takeover, and which will also have a substantial impact on national economic development.

 Beneficiaries shall possess a valid business permit issued by the Ministry of the Economy.

-Indirect development loans are granted for financing of tangible and intangible depreciable assets, as well as land which is used exclusively for professional purposes.
+Indirect development loans are intended to finance depreciable tangible and intangible assets, as well as land which is used exclusively for business purposes.

-- a project related to development and communication of products/services, processes or organizational methods new or substantially improved/changed as compared to the state of the art in the concerned industry sector, and which carry a risk of technical or industrial failure, or
+- the development and communication of products/services, processes or organizational methods that are new or substantially improved/modified as compared to the latest technology in the industry concerned, and which carry a risk of technical or industrial failure;

 This loan cannot be combined with other SNCI instruments.

-Investments in depreciable assets and negative operational cash-flows carried out within the project of business development are eligible for the indirect development loan.
+Investments in depreciable assets and negative operating cash flows carried out within the business development project are eligible for an indirect development loan.

-Depreciable investments and negative operational cash-flows include particularly land, buildings, equipment, machinery and professional facilities, personnel expenditures, patent filing fees, expenses related to contract research, use of databanks, technical libraries and laboratories, acquisition of patents/ licenses, project feasibility studies, innovation support services like market research, implementation of new regulatory standards, testing and certification, as well as a one-year budget related to marketing/promotion of new products/services.
+Depreciable assets and negative operating cash flows include, for example, land; buildings; professional equipment, machinery and facilities; personnel expenditure; patent filing fees; expenses related to contract research; use of databanks, technical libraries and laboratories; acquisition of patents/ licenses; feasibility studies; innovation support services like market research; implementation of new regulatory standards; testing and certification; and marketing/promotion costs for new products/services during one budget year.
 Production and distribution costs are excluded.

-The interest rates are fixed by the SNCI’s Board of Directors on the basis of interest rates on the capital market as well as on the basis of the SNCI refinancing costs.
-Currently, the interest rate stands at 2% for a medium term loan (5 years) and at 2.5% for a long term loan (6-10 years).
+The interest rates are fixed by the SNCI’s Board of Directors on the basis of interest rates on the capital market, as well as on the basis of the SNCI’s refinancing costs.
+The interest rate depends on the duration and currently stands between 2.75% and 3.25%.

-The SNCI shall benefit from same guarantees as those granted to other bank creditors of the loan beneficiary.
+SNCI shall benefit from the same guarantees as those granted to the beneficiary’s other creditors.

-Application for an indirect development loan is submitted to SNCI via one of the local authorized banks.
+Applications for indirect development loans must be submitted to SNCI via one of the local authorized banks.